Sony A6500 vs A900

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
+Both the A6500 and the A900 have been discontinued, but can regularly be found used on eBay.
+The A900 was replaced by the Sony A99, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony A6500 and the Sony A900?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6500:

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.4 EV of extra DR).

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.